 The important thing to remember is that the process requires “communication and good-faith exploration of possible accommodations between employers and individual employees with a known physical or mental disability with the goal of identifying an accommodation that allows the employee to perform the job effectively.”
 Jensen v.
 Wells Fargo Bank, (2000) 85 Cal.
 App.
 4th 245, 261.

 Daniel Thompson is an employment attorney with Davis & Wojcik, a Southern California based law firm with offices located in Temecula and Hemet.
+He is also the author of Land of Liability: A Guide for California Employers.
 He can be reached at (951) 652-9000 or by visiting www.dw.law.